Neptune-Crypto/neptune-core/README.md

  - Install LebelDB: `sudo apt install libleveldb-dev libsnappy-dev cmake`
  - Download the repository: `git clone https://github.com/Neptune-Crypto/neptune-core.git`
  - Enter the repository: `cd neptune-core`
- - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --path .` (needs at least 3 GB of RAM and a minute or two)
+ - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --path .` (needs at least 3 GB of RAM and a few minutes)

 ### Windows